aryamanarora/causalgym/README.md

 python test_all.py --model EleutherAI/pythia-70m --manipulate dog-give
 ```

-Results are logged to the directory `logs/das/`.
 Once you have run this for several models, you can create results tables with:

 ```bash
 python plot.py --file logs/das/ --plot summary --metrics odds --reload